alexjvr1/VelocityUCL/README.md

 for i in $(ls *bam); do ls $i >>flagstat.log && $samtools flagstat $i >> flagstat.log; done
 ```

-Index the bam files with the script [02a_index.bamfiles.sh](https://github.com/alexjvr1/Velocity2020/blob/master/02a_index.bamfiles.sh)
+Index the bam files with the script [Index.sh](https://github.com/alexjvr1/VelocityUCL/blob/main/Scripts/Index.sh)

+Submit the script in the folder containing the bam files to be indexed.
+Create a list of bam files (see INPUT in the script), and remember to change all the paths.

 #### 2b.
 Process BAM files